Hawaii lawmakers hold public meeting on foreign fishermen

-HONOLULU (AP) — A group of Hawaii lawmakers is holding a public meeting to discuss conditions in the Hawaii longline fishing fleet.
+HONOLULU (AP) — A woman who worked as an observer on fishing boats that docked in Honolulu described for Hawaii lawmakers what it was like without toilets, showers or hot water.

+“You have a cold water deck hose as a shower…the water tastes like iron,” said Ashley Watts, a former observer for the National Oceanic and Atmospheric Administration.

-The meeting on Wednesday follows an Associated Press investigation that found some fishermen have been confined to vessels for years.
+Watts’ comments to lawmakers at the state Capitol Wednesday followed an Associated Press investigation that found some fishermen have been confined to vessels for years.

 A federal loophole allows the foreign men to work but exempts them from most basic labor protections.
 Many foreign fishermen have to stay on the boats because they are not legally allowed to enter the United States.